Mum Shares Heartbreaking Video Of 9-Year-Old Son Traumatised By Bullying

 “Give me a knife I want to kill myself.”

-As of Thursday afternoon, the Facebook Live was viewed 4 million times and has received 96,586 shares across the social platform.
+As of Friday afternoon, the Facebook Live was viewed 25 million times.

+“A lot of my favourite celebrities are messaging me on Instagram, my favourite rappers,” Quaden told NITV in an exclusive interview.

+US comedian Brad Williams, who describes himself as a “Part time dwarf” on Twitter has launched a GoFundMe Page to raise funds for Quaden and his mum to visit Disneyland.

+“The love you have shown is unbelievable.
+Thank you!
+Money donated will not be wasted!
+We have a team of people making sure everything is completely legitimate,” Williams said on Friday.

+“We thank you for your generosity and patience while we make sure all this is done the right way.”

-Prominent community members, including sports stars, have pledged their support to Quaden online.
+Prominent community members, including sports stars and actor Hugh Jackman, have pledged their support to Quaden online.

 “That is one of the saddest things I’ve ever seen,” Aboriginal artist Allan Mckenzie said before donating a print of his famous “Because of Her We Can” to Quaden’s mum.